Big Love: Season 1

 In Sandy, Utah, fundamentalist Mormon Bill Henrickson practices a polygamous marriage with his three wives: Barbara "Barb", Nicolette "Nicki", and Margene "Margie".
-Bill owns and operates Home Plus, a local hardware store chain which earns the family considerable income, and allows him to support his wives and their seven children.
-Tensions rise within the family amidst the wives with the newly introduced Margie, a former babysitter of Bill's and employee at his store—as well as between Bill and Roman Grant, Nicolette's father, who is an influential patriarch and prophet of Juniper Creek, the fundamentalist compound where Nicolette and Bill were raised.
+Bill owns and operates Home Plus, a local hardware-store chain which earns the family considerable income and allows him to support his wives and their seven children.
+Tensions rise within the family amid the wives with the newly-introduced Margene "Margie", an employee at Bill's store and the family's former babysitter—as well as between Bill and Roman Grant, Nicolette's father, who is an influential patriarch and prophet of Juniper Creek, the fundamentalist compound where Nicolette and Bill were raised.
 Meanwhile, Bill and Barb's eldest children, Ben and Sarah, individually deal with maintaining a façade to conceal their parents' polygamous marriage from their peers and community.

 Barb seeks independence by taking a job as a schoolteacher, while Nicki, a compulsive shopper, incurs nearly $60,000 in credit card debt, and Margie struggles to find footing in the family.
 Bill and his associate Don Embry, also a polygamist, continue to dispute with Roman over business holdings in Home Plus.
-Roman is aided by his sociopathic teenage bride Rhonda Volmer, as well as his son (and Nicolette's elder brother) Alby, a closeted homosexual and ardent follower of the United Effort Brotherhood (UEB), the priesthood of Juniper Creek.
-Bill, who was shunned from Juniper Creek as a teenager, is devastated when he discovers that his shunning was not caused by his parents, Frank and Lois, but by Roman, who feared Bill would usurp the prophecy.
+Roman is aided by his sociopathic teenage bride Rhonda Volmer, as well as his son (Nicolette's older brother) Alby, a closeted homosexual and ardent follower of the United Effort Brotherhood (UEB), the priesthood of Juniper Creek.
+Bill, who was shunned from Juniper Creek as a teenager, is devastated when he discovers that his shunning was not caused by his parents, Frank and Lois, but by Roman, who feared that Bill would usurp the prophecy.

 After deciding to follow through with her baptism, Margie discovers she is pregnant.
 Shortly after, Barb is awarded the title of "Mother of the Year" by the local government after daughter Teeny nominates her.
 Flattered, Barb goes to attend the award ceremony at the governor's mansion, but is disqualified before the crowd when the judges are informed that she is a polygamist.